ddemateis/dlimIM_simulations/README.md

 ## Analysis_PROGRESS folder:

+See information in the README of this folder on obtaining data.
 First, run analysis_script_PROGRESS.R.
 The rest of the files in this folder are used to create figures/tables for this simulation.

 Information on data sharing for the PROGESS data is available in the README file in the folder Analysis_PROGRESS.